Welcome to today's edition of the Rush 24-7 podcast.

 It says Israel has carried out several prisoner swaps with Hezbollah to obtain freedom for captured Israelis in the past.

-Just a slight bit of history.
+And Hezbollah has, well, see, here's the deal: just a slight bit of history.

-Israel occupied a small strip of Southern Lebanon between Lebanon and Israel as kind of a buffer.
+Israel occupied a small strip of southern Lebanon between Lebanon and Israel as kind of a buffer.

 And they did that for 18 years up until the year 2000.